kumarikandam/trapcss/README.md

 ## CLI

-_DropCSS_ can be used from the CLI.
+_TrapCSS_ can be used from the CLI.

 <table>
  <thead>